 also find some of our joint publications there.

 formal models and methods.
-A considerable part of my job is internal evaluation
+A considerable part of my job is an internal evaluation

 cryptanalysis as a natural and important counterpart to applied

 cryptography.
-I am also focused on the security of embedded systems
+I am also focused on the security of embedded and radio systems

 2003 – 2004